 Date

-When it comes to a major project like a roof replacement, what you don’t know can hurt you.
-Common myths and simple oversights can lead to costly mistakes, from choosing the wrong materials for our climate to hiring an unqualified contractor.
-A new roof should be a long-term solution, not a source of future problems.
-This guide is designed to help you sidestep those common pitfalls.
-We’ll bust the biggest roofing myths, highlight the red flags of a bad contractor, and explain why cutting corners is never a good idea, ensuring your investment is done right the first time.
+Wed Feb 25Getting a roof replacement is a big deal, and what you don’t know can hurt you.
+It’s easy to fall for common myths or make simple oversites that lead to costly mistakes—like choosing the wrong materials or hiring an unqualified contractor.
+A new roof should be a long-term solution, not your next big problem.
+This guide will help you sidestep those common pitfalls.
+We’ll bust the biggest roofing myths, point out the red flags of a bad contractor, and show you why cutting corners is a gamble you can’t afford to lose.
+Let’s get it done right.

 Key Takeaways